The-Brotherhood-of-SCU/the-brotherhood-of-scu.github.io/README.md

 # About

-Thia the blog of `The Brotherhood of SCU`
+This is the blog of `The Brotherhood of SCU`

 # Framework

 Framework: [Hexo](https://ppoffice.github.io/hexo-theme-icarus/)

-Theme:
+Theme :

 - [ ] [ICARUS](https://ppoffice.github.io/hexo-theme-icarus/)
 - [x] modified [Acorn](https://acorn.imaging.xin/)